-Mani Lapussh is an emerging artiste who stands on self-expression by building his own distinctive sound–AfroWorld.
+Mani Lapussh is an emerging artiste who stands on self-expression by building his own sound around what he calls–AfroWorld.
 From connecting with one of the genre’s biggest acts, Rema, his journey has been about seizing opportunities and redefining what it means to be an artist.
 But Mani Lapussh isn’t just about music—he’s an all-round entertainer, fashion-forward and unafraid to push creative boundaries.
-In this talk with Notesphere he discusses his musical evolution, vision for AfroWorld, and thoughts on the Grammys
+In this talk with Notesphere he discusses his musical evolution, vision for AfroWorld, and thoughts on the Grammys.

 NTS: I was going through your discography today, and I see you’ve got a record with Rema.
 That’s huge!
 How did that come about?